Carbon Monoxide Exposure From Lift Trucks

 By Jerome E. Spear, CIH, CSP, FAIHA

 The use of lift trucks powered by internal combustion engines inside buildings and enclosed spaces creates the potential buildup of carbon monoxide (CO).
 Propane-powered (LPG) lift trucks represent 60% of all material handling vehicles and 80% of all internal combustion lift trucks.
-Although LPG lift trucks emit considerably less CO than gasoline-powered lift trucks, LPG lift trucks have the potential of emitting excessive CO levels when the trucks are not properly maintained and/or when used in areas with inadequate ventilation.
+Although LPG lift trucks emit considerably less CO than gasoline-powered lift trucks, LPG lift trucks have the potential to emit excessive CO levels when the trucks are not properly maintained and/or when used in areas with inadequate ventilation.

 This paper summarizes the health effects of CO exposure and methods to control CO exposure associated with operating internal combustion lift trucks.